-Relationships and arthritis – how to strike a healthy balance
+Relationships and arthritis: how to strike a healthy balance02 December 2020

 Arthritis has an impact on many aspects of a person’s life and the lives of those around them.
-Although relationships can change because of arthritis, and long-term conditions can present specific challenges, it doesn’t have to be negative.
+You can change because of your arthritis and relationships can change as a result.

 If you or someone you love has arthritis, it can be hard to explain how you’re feeling.
-But many people find that they become closer by discussing things openly, and that their relationship becomes stronger as a result.
-In fact, one in four (24%) people with arthritis recently told us that their relationship improved with open and honest conversations.
+But many people find that they become closer by discussing things openly, and that their relationships become stronger as a result.

-A good relationship with friends, family or a partner can help you to cope better with your condition and look after your wellbeing.
+A good relationship with friends, family or a partner can help you to live with your condition and look after your wellbeing.

 1. Don’t expect others to be mind readers